 Cirrhosis of the liver is a chronic, diffuse degenerative liver disease in which the parenchyma (the functional organ tissue) degenerates, the lobules are infiltrated with fat and structurally altered, dense perilobular connective tissue forms, and areas of regeneration often develop.

 Cirrhosis is the seventh leading cause of death by disease in the United States.
 In most cases, though, there is a loss of liver cell function, and an increased resistance to blood flow through the damaged liver tissue (a condition known as portal hypertension) leading to oesophageal varices.
-Severe cirrhosis leads to ammonia toxicity, hepatic coma, gastrointestinal haemorrhage, and kidney failure.
+Severe cirrhosis leads to ammonia toxicity, hepatic coma, gastrointestinal hemorrhage, and kidney failure.
 As liver cells are destroyed, they are systematically replaced by scar tissue.

 The most common cause of cirrhosis is believed to be alcohol abuse Though it affects many organs, alcohol is especially harmful to the liver, and is a factor in about three-fourths of the cases of liver cirrhosis .
 Alcohol must be metabolized, and the liver performs most of that job, suffering serious damage in the process.
 Not only does alcohol destroy liver cells, it also robs them of their ability to regenerate.
 Such cofactors as hepatitis C virus can increase the risk of cirrhosis